 How can CKD be treated?

 The majority of CKD cases involve damage to the kidney’s blood vessels, although there are several possible underlying causes for the progressive loss of renal function.
 Indeed, this makes treating CKD complicated – while certain forms of CKD can be treated depending on the specific cause, there are no universally successful treatments known to slow down or reverse the loss of kidney function.
 CKD can ultimately result in kidney failure, which can only be treated with dialysis or a kidney transplant.
-Currently, the PERL study is observing the potential use of allopurinol – a drug long used to treat gout – to prevent the onset of nephropathy in type 1 diabetes.

 How can kidney function be improved?